mofasuhu/sentences_activities_csvs/README.md

 ```
 cd path_to_script
 ```
+and add the example input data in same directory.

 ## Contributing
 Contributions to enhance the functionality or efficiency of this script are welcome.
 Please fork the repository and submit a pull request.